BueniaDev/libmbGB/README.md

 # Commands

 ## pull
-Does a `git pull` in additin to updating submodules.
+Does a `git pull` in addition to updating submodules.
 Use this, if possible, instead of git pull.

 `bm pull`